chanzuckerberg/czid-dag/README.md

 # IDSEQ-DAG

 idseq_dag is the pipeline execution engine for idseq (see idseq.net).
-It's a dag based pipelining system where the pipeline could be composed with indivisual python classes through json.
+It is a pipelining system that implements a directed acyclic graph (DAG) where the nodes (steps) correspond to individual python classes.
+The graph is defined using JSON.

-The pipeline would be run on where you execute them with local machine resources.
+The pipeline would be executed locally with local machine resources. idseq-dag could be installed inside a docker container and run inside the container.
+See the [Dockerfile](Dockerfile) for our setup.
 More details could be found below.

+## Requirements

+Python 3.6 and up

 ## Installation